Mahaim fiber tachycardias

 - Sternick EB, Timmermans C, Sosa E, et al. The electrocardiogram during sinus rhythm and tachycardia in patients with Mahaim fibers: the importance of an "rS" pattern in lead III.
 J Am Coll Cardiol 2004; 44:1626.

-- Okishige K, Strickberger SA, Walsh EP, et al. Catheter ablation of the atrial origin of a decrementally conducting atriofascicular accessory pathway by radiofrequency current.
+- Okishige K, Strickberger SA, Walsh EP.
+Catheter ablation of the atrial origin of a decrementally conducting atriofascicular accessory pathway by radiofrequency current.
 J Cardiovasc Electrophysiol 1991; 2:465.

 - McClelland JH, Wang X, Beckman KJ, et al. Radiofrequency catheter ablation of right atriofascicular (Mahaim) accessory pathways guided by accessory pathway activation potentials.
 Circulation 1994; 89:2655.

 - Heald SC, Davies DW, Ward DE, et al. Radiofrequency catheter ablation of Mahaim tachycardia by targeting Mahaim potentials at the tricuspid annulus.
 Br Heart J 1995; 73:250.

 - Brugada J, Martínez-Sánchez J, Kuzmicic B, et al. Radiofrequency catheter ablation of atriofascicular accessory pathways guided by discrete electrical potentials recorded at the tricuspid annulus.
 Pacing Clin Electrophysiol 1995; 18:1388.

 - Haissaguerre M, Warin JF, Le Metayer P, et al. Catheter ablation of Mahaim fibers with preservation of atrioventricular nodal conduction.
 Circulation 1990; 82:418.